lmdrums/Sparx-Bookwork-Logger/README.md

 If you don't want the hassle of adding exceptions for .exe files and have a version of [Python 3.10+](https://www.python.org/), you can run a standalone .py file for this application

-Firstly, clone the repository (alternatively download and extract the source code)
+Firstly, clone the repository - if you haven't already, install [Git](https://git-scm.com/downloads) (alternatively download and extract the source code)

 `git clone https://github.com/lmdrums/Sparx-Bookwork-Logger.git`